 When you walk through the gate, you’ll be greeted by one of the many smiling Athens Lions Club members who volunteer each weekend to create this magical experience for children in the heart of the Valley.
 Lions Club volunteers, as well as local teen volunteers, are stationed at each ride to ensure your child has a fabulous and safe time.
 This has been a fundraiser and way to give back for the Athens Lions Club since the 1950s and you can tell that the volunteers are both pros at it and truly enjoy it!
 All the money raised supports vision screenings and eyeglasses for those in need and a children’s camp for kids with diabetes.

 My good friend and I each took our 3 ½ year old boys and another friend’s daughter who recently graduated from kindergarten.
-Every single ride was perfect for them.
+Every single ride at the Athens Kiddie Carnival was perfect for them.
 I left my one-year old daughter at home with my husband but would definitely consider bringing her next time.
 Although several of the rides would certainly be too big for her, the yellow train and the carousel horses would be just perfect for her size and ability – especially since they let parents or older kids ride many of the rides to support the tiniest of “littles” if they need it.

 But What Does It Cost?